Can't upgrade right now? You can find older versions of ReGraph here.

 Note that multiple labels API and label styling API are currently in beta.
 You can share any feedback by contacting us.

-is no longer deep cloned
+data is no longer deep cloned

-when the property is imported to the chart model or retrieved from it.width
+when the property is imported to the chart model or retrieved from it.width property to 0 no longer removes the border of the open combo.

-property object every time
+data property object every time

 the property is imported to the chart model or retrieved from it.